ekurtgl/AWR2243-Radar-GUI/README.md

+Prerequisites:

+* For Linux OS, C-bindings and FTDI drivers must be installed following the steps in [this repo](https://github.com/openradarinitiative/openradar_mmwave_utils).

 `main.py` is the main script to run the GUI.

 `mmwaveconfig.txt` and `cf.json` needs to be placed where they are needed.